questianon/sdupdates/README.md

 	* https://github.com/huggingface/safetensors
 * Zeipher AI f222 model release: https://ai.zeipher.com/#tabs-2
 	* torrent: magnet:?xt=urn:btih:GR3IGMJDPJPW3B4WRT5B7SAN7CEBHWSZ&dn=f222&tr=http%3A%2F%2Ftracker.openbittorrent.com%2Fannounce
-* NVIDIA new paper detailing a better model than imagen: https://deepimagination.cc/eDiffi/
-	* You can "paint with words" (select part of the prompt and put it in the image)
-	* conditioned on the T5 XXL text embeddings (higher quality, incorrect objects), CLIP image embeddings (style + inspiration) and CLIP text embeddings (correct objects, less detail)
-	* has style transfer (control the style of the genreated sample using a reference style image)
-	* has better text in the final image (look through paper)
-	* issue would be running on consumer hardware since the T5 XXL embedding is 45 gb
 * NovelAI releases source code and documentation for training on non 512x512 resolutions (Aspect Ratio Bucketing)
 	* https://github.com/NovelAI/novelai-aspect-ratio-bucketing
 	* https://blog.novelai.net/novelai-improvements-on-stable-diffusion-e10d38db82ac